pwyf/ati/2018/agencies/us-pepfar.md

 ---

-Given US-PEPFAR’s data driven culture, it would be extremely helpful to join-up its IATI data with other detailed project data, maximizing the usefulness of its data and the analysis that could follow.

-US-PEPFAR should ensure to get the basics, such as titles and descriptions, right.
+ US-PEPFAR should ensure to get the basics right, such as providing complete titles and descriptions.

-US-PEPFAR should prioritise the comprehensive publication of key documents, such as contracts, reviews and evaluations and pre-project impact appraisals.
+US-PEPFAR should work towards including the publication of key documents, such as contracts, reviews and evaluations and pre-project impact appraisals.

+Given US-PEPFAR’s data driven culture, it should also work towards joining up its IATI data with other detailed project data, maximizing the usefulness of its data and the analysis that could follow.

+To demonstrate the impact of transparency on development work, US-PEPFAR should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level.

 ---